Contempt of Court: An Overview

 Supreme Court and High Court are bestowed with the power to punish the contemnor for contempt of the court.
 As per Section 12 of the Contempt of Court Act, 1971, the punishment for the contempt of court can be the simple imprisonment for a term which may extend to six months, or with a fine which may extend to two thousand rupees, or with both.
 However, in civil cases, if the court considers that a penalty is not meeting the ends of justice and that a sentence of imprisonment is necessary, then the court shall instead of sentencing him to simple imprisonment, direct that he be detained in civil prison for such period not exceeding six months as it may think fit.

 The punishment awarded to an accused may be discharged on an apology being made by the accused to the court’s satisfaction.
-An excuse cannot be rejected on the grounds if the accused makes it Bonafede.
+An excuse cannot be rejected on the grounds that the accused makes it Bonafede.

 Section 20 of the Contempt of Courts Act, 1971 defines the limitation period within which the actions have to be taken against the contempt.
 It specifies that the limitation period is of one year from the date on which the contempt is alleged to have been committed.